mansur007/book_assistant/README.md

     !
 These functions should utilize context to give the most relevant results.

+## How to use it
+1) Run assistant.py
+2) It will ask to specify a folder (with audio books and auxiliary files) -
+choose "materials"
+3) Press play
+4) You can pause it by pressing "Pause" button or by saying "Assistant"
+    If you say "assistant" - it should start listening for a command.
+    If you want to give a command without saying "assistant" - press "Voice command"
+5) To unpause press "Play" or say "Assistant... continue"

 ## Progress

 - Spotting a command
-    - button press, - Done
+    - "voice command" button press, - Done
     - KWS
         - Detects one keyword: "assistant"
         - Puts audio on pause
         - Activates voice parser
+        *Limitation*: to unpause, user needs to say *"assistant... continue"*

-- Understanding user's questions/commands
+- Understanding user's questions/commands.
+    Typical command types:
+        1) translate `<word>`
+        2.a) define `<word>`
+        2.b) what is `<word>`
+        3) (what is/are) synonim(s) of `<word>`
+        4) spell out `<word>`
+        * it should be possible to use "it" instead of `<word>` in case if some function was applied on a `<word>` just now ** same, but without "it", e.g. "translate", "synonims", etc.

+    E.g.: "Define voluptuous", - {function: define, operand: voluptuous};
+          "Translate take a chance into Russian",- {function: translate, operand: take a chance, options: language=Russian};

-    There are several ways:
+    There are several ways of doing parsing:

     A) Speech -> [ASR] -> whole command as a sequence of letters and spaces(with timing) ->
-    -> [parserA] -> (operand as a snippet from context, function, options).
+    -> [parserA] -> (function, options, operand as a snippet from context).

     parserA is a complex text processor which will compare words in the sequence to the function names and option names.
     After finding the letters for a function and options - infer the operand phrase.
-    **Done, but can be improved**
+    **Done, but can be improved.
+And options are not supported**

     B) Speech -> [ASR] -> whole command as a sequence of phonemes and spaces(with timing)->
-    -> [parserB] -> (operand as a snippet from context, function, options).
+    -> [parserB] -> (function, options, operand as a snippet from context).

     parserB is similar to parserA, except that words are made of phonemes.
     **Not started**.

     C) Speech -> some features(e.g. spectrogram) with timing ->
-    -> [parserC] -> (operand as a snippet from context, function, options).
+    -> [parserC] -> (function, options, operand as a snippet from context).

     parserC takes each word's features as input and tries to see whether it matches a command, option,
     or a snippet from the context.